World Trade Organization (WTO)

 Thus, 5th and 6th meeting of Working Party were organized in Geneva on May 6 and December 11 of 2008, appropriately.
 At the end of 5th meeting decision was adopted on preparing of 1st generalized documents-Factual Summary.
 The document prepared by the WTO Secretariat was presented to Azerbaijan.
 The proposals and comments on the document were stated by the relevant bodies.
 Factual Summary was discussed at the 6th meeting of the Working Group.
 The latest version of document was distributed to the Group members for comment and was discussed at the 10th meeting.

 The first bilateral protocol on accession of Azerbaijan to WTO was signed with Turkey in 2007, with Oman and UAE in 2008 and with Georgia in 2010.
 The latest bilateral protocol was signed with Kyrgyz Republic on March 30, 2012.
 As a result the number of bilateral protocols on conclusion of bilateral negotiations in the framework of accession of Azerbaijan to WTO has reached to five.
-It should be noted that, the interest of Azerbaijan Republic were completely secured in all signed bilateral protocols.
+It should be noted that, the interest of Azerbaijan Republic was completely secured in all signed bilateral protocols.

 On the basis of bilateral appeals the analysis is regularly carried out in the field of goods and services.